diyu5414-create/trading-dashboard/README.md

 I built this project to practice real-time trading dashboards using React, WebSockets, and backend API integration.

-A full-stack real-time cryptocurrency and stock trading dashboard built with React + TypeScript (frontend) and Node.js + TypeScript (backend).
+A full-stack real-time cryptocurrency and stock trading dashboard built with React + TypeScript (frontend) and Node.js (backend).

 ---